YashasHewage/squid-service/README.md

 - Docker and Docker Compose installed on your system
 - Git (to clone the repository)
 - A terminal or command prompt
+- Chrome with Proxy SwitchyOmega extension (recommended for easy proxy switching)

 ### 1. Clone the Repository